-The largest increases as a percent of growth occured in the Black and Hispanic groups.
-The Black population grew by 31% and the Hispanic groups by 26.7% The Hispanic group in particular comprised 7.2% of the population in 2010 and now stands at 8.8% of the population.
+The largest increases in growth percentage occured in the Black and Hispanic groups.
+The Black population grew by 31% and the Hispanic groups by 26.7%.
+The Hispanic group in particular comprised 7.2% of the population in 2010, and now stands at 8.8% of the population.